prataprc/prataprc.github.io.v1/_contents/sudoku-in-erlang.rst

 :date: Mon Aug 16, 2010

-For past three decades semiconductor industry promised to double the speed of microprocessor every two years, and they did kept to their promise.
+For past three decades semiconductor industry promised to double the speed of microprocessor every two years, and they did keep to their promise.
 Now, it looks like they have exhausted all the available tricks and the only way to increase computation speed is by going parallel - packing more number of cores in the same die.
 But that ain't so easy, for it requires re-designing our algorithms to run parallel.
 Enter concurrent programming.
-Erlang is one language that encourages concurrency.
+Erlang is one such language that encourages concurrency.

 Concurrent programming is a paradigm of writing computer programs that can